open-telemetry/sig-end-user/architecture/blueprint-template.md

 ## Common Challenges
 <!--
-This section describes the inherent friction points of this specific environment/scenario, as backed by reference architectures, feedback surveys, and live sessions.
+This section describes the inherent friction points of this specific environment/scenario, as backed by reference implementation, feedback surveys, and live sessions.

 - What typically breaks or slows down adoption?
 - How does this affect business or engineering practices?
 - What is normally a hard problem to solve and thus requires a coherent strategy?

 Authors MUST NOT focus on solutions, or goals, here.
-They SHOULD simply state the challenges that target audiences normally see in the environments in scope, as documented in existing reference architectures.
+They SHOULD simply state the challenges that target audiences normally see in the environments in scope, as documented in existing reference implementations.
 In particular, they MUST avoid thinking about the need for a particular solution within these common challenges.
 For instance, they MUST NOT state something like “because of a lack of distributed tracing, we must provide a way to configure a TracerProvider”.
 They SHOULD leave those statements for the Coherent Actions section, so that actions can connect back to guiding policies.